A good logo design is a major contributor to making that crucial first impression on a customer.

 4. Your logo is flexible

-It should also work well in different size formats like for example on business cards, brochure, t-shirt design, and other marketing materials such as embroidery, stamping, embossing, etc.
+It should also work well in different size formats like business cards, brochures, t-shirt design, and other marketing materials such as embroidery, stamping, embossing, etc.

-A good logo will work well on light backgrounds as well as dark backgrounds, even on multicolored backgrounds.
+A good logo will work well on light backgrounds and dark backgrounds, even on multicolored backgrounds.

-Many start-ups and smaller companies use their logo on a few marketing materials but use something else on other materials.
+Many start-ups and smaller companies use their logo on a few marketing materials but use other materials.

 5. Your logo uses appropriate colors